Charles Goodall (businessman): Controversy

 On 5 June 1856, Charles P. Duane was arrested by the Vigilance Committee for voter fraud, sentenced to be exiled and transported on Captain Goodall’s steam tug Hercules to a ship bound for Panama.
 Duane returned to San Francisco in 1860 and filed a lawsuit against Captain Goodall and others.
 The case against Goodall went to trial two years later.
 Goodall was acquitted on 10 March 1863.

+In June 1876, Goodall’s partner Christopher Nelson sold his interest in Goodall, Nelson & Perkins when his wife filed a suit for divorce on the grounds of adultery.
+In November 1876, Nelson’s divorce was finalized with the community property, amounting to $70,000, to be equally divided between the two parties.
+Three years later, Nelson’s ex-wife sued him for misrepresenting the amount of their community property when she discovered that it was worth $400,000 not $70,000 and that Nelson had sold his interest in the firm before the divorce for $100,000 and bought it back after the divorce.
+She sued for one half of $400,000, less the $36,000 already paid her.

 In 1896, the Southern Pacific Railroad wanted the lot of land used by Goodall, Perkins & Co. in San Francisco on the corner of Broadway and Pacific, Drumm and Davis to be developed as a freight yard.
 During a Harbor Commissioners meeting in March 1896, Captain Goodall told the superintendent of the railroad what he thought of the monopoly claiming that the railroad wanted the north end of the waterfront in order to injure Goodall, Perkins & Co.’s trade and the overall shipping of the port.
 He argued that the Southern Pacific Railroad received sixty acres of land from the State of California in San Francisco that could be used for their freight yard, while Goodall, Perkins & Co. rented month to month from the State a lot 275 feet square.
 On that lot they made improvements of $12,000 and had the necessary facilities to make repairs to their vessels.
 The matter was to be investigated by the Commissioners.